scottschreckengaust/react-foundation/README.md

 ```

 We are working on proper [documentation](https://github.com/nordsoftware/react-foundation-docs), in the meanwhile
 you can browse the code to get started.
+Or you can use our [React starter](https://github.com/nordsoftware/react-starter) template
+as a reference.

 ## Test